rval735/FPGA-TFHE/CompetitionEntry/CompetitionEntry.md

 ### Project implementation

-The focus of this project explored the execution of certain functions used by the TFHE library on the Varium C1100 FPGA board.
+The focus of this project explored the execution of particular functions used by the TFHE library on the Varium C1100 FPGA board.
 As a background, TFHE is utilized by the NuCypher Blockchain project in two implementations [here](https://github.com/nucypher/nufhe) & [here](https://github.com/nucypher/TFHE.jl).
 These give this project a perspective projection into its future integration on a public blockchain.

 Thanks to TFHE source code in C/C++ and Vitis HLS developer tools, this project offloaded processing to the Varium C1100.
 In particular, operations around the (Inverse) Fast Fourier Transform (FFT) and polynomial multiplications.
 Given the hackathon time constraints and the FHE algorithm understanding, only these operations deploy to the HLS kernel to reach the deadline with a product that takes advantage of the FPGA.
 Future work will deploy additional gates and employ a larger hardware footprint.